Garur

 Garur is a town in the Bageshwar district of the state of Uttarakhand, India.

 Administration

-Garur is one of the Sub Divisions in Bageshwar District.
-Sub Divisional Magistrate (SDM) office is situated nearby at Purda.
-Besides SDM Office, Tehsil Headquarter is also in Purda.
-Presently Shri Jaywardhan Sharma is SDM of Garur sub division.
-Block office of Garud Block is located in Gadsher Village.
-Garur has forest range office at Gadkhet and Baijnath.
+Garur is one of the subdivisions in Bageshwar district.
+The subdivisional magistrate office is situated nearby at Purda.
+Tehsil headquarters are also in Purda.
+The block office of Garud Block is located in Gadsher Village.
+Garur has forest range offices at Gadkhet and Baijnath.

 The Garur Nagar Panchayat was established on 23 July 2021.
 At the time of its formation, the total population of the town was 5,002 and it was spread over an area of 2.45482 km2.

 Geography and demographics

 Garur town spreads in a vast valley formed by glaciation and river erosion of Gomati and Garur Ganga.
-The climate of Garur is Sub-tropical to temperate lowest temperature ranging around 5° celsius and highest up to 35° celsius.
+The climate of Garur is Sub-tropical to temperate lowest temperature ranging around 5 °C and highest up to 35 °C.

-Nearby places include Kausani, Baijnath, Kot Bhramari Gwaldam and Bageshwar.
+Nearby towns include Kausani, Baijnath, Kot Bhramari Gwaldam and Bageshwar.